-Figure~\ref{fig:viz} shows example visualizations of three genuine pairs and one impostor pair for the subject ID 02463 from the ND-CrossSensor-2013 dataset.
-The third and fourth columns illustrate the heatmap overlays from the complex iris network and the real iris network.
+Fig.~\ref{fig:viz} visualizes the activation decomposition of three genuine pairs and one impostor pair for the subject ID 02463 from the ND-CrossSensor-2013 dataset.
+The first two columns, respectively, depict the gallery and probe image pairs.
+The third and fourth columns, respectively, illustrate the heatmap overlays from the complex iris network and the real iris network.
 The heatmap overlays show the relative spatial contribution of each image region to the overall matching score.
 Hot colors denote high similarity while cold colors denote lower similarity.
-There are two observations from this figure to reflect on: \begin{itemize} \item For real-valued iris network: the real network tends to focus on the regions where the texture shows significant intensity change, which is demonstrated when many hot color regions in the real heatmap overlays are located in the crypts of the iris texture.
-In object detection and classification, real-valued deep networks are famous for their capability to learn object structure via a hierarchical approach where earlier layers detect the basic edges and corners while later layers progressively detect more complex shapes \cite{RepLearning}.
+There are two observations from this figure to reflect on: \begin{itemize} \item For real-valued iris network: The real networks tend to focus on the regions where the texture shows significant intensity change, which is demonstrated when many hot color regions in the real heatmap overlays are located in the crypts of the iris texture.
+In object detection and classification, real-valued deep networks are known for their capability to learn object structure via a hierarchical approach where earlier layers detect the basic edges and corners while later layers progressively detect more complex shapes \cite{RepLearning}.
 Unfortunately, this capability is not significant in the iris recognition setting due to the stochastic nature of the iris texture \cite{IrisComplexity}.
-The fact that the iris texture in iris recognition has no consistent shapes, edges, or semantic structure unlike in classical object detection and classification, causes real-valued networks to struggle to learn any meaningful shapes from the iris texture and is unable to realize the full potential of automatic feature learning in the iris recognition setting.
+The fact that the iris texture in iris recognition has no consistent shapes, edges, or structure unlike in classical object detection and classification, causes real-valued networks to struggle to learn any meaningful semantics from the iris texture and is unable to realize the full potential of automatic feature learning in the iris recognition setting.